bnvien/deep-photo-styletransfer-tf/README.md

 * This work was done by Vien Bui, Jacob John Jeevan and Viren Viraj Shankar at *the University of Alabama at Birmingam*.

 * This repository is basically based on the [Tensorflow implementation](https://github.com/LouieYang/deep-photo-styletransfer-tf) of Deep Photo Styletransfer by Yang Liu.

+* The automatic segmentation code is originated from [here](https://github.com/CSAILVision/semantic-segmentation-pytorch)

 ## Contact
 Feel free to contact me if there is any question (Vien Bui bnvien@gmail.com).